|New York Statues|

 This statue of the Michelin Man and Bubbles the Dog was a wood-carving.
 It was installed in front of Grand Premier Tire & Wheel when this photo was taken in 2010.
 By 2014, the statue was gone.

 Gnome Chomsky is over 13 feet tall and is acknowledged by Guinness World's Records as the world's largest garden gnome.
 He was built in 2003 as part of a mini golf course in New York City.
 The statue is now at Gnome on the Grange (now Home-Grown Mini Golf), a farm-theme mini golf course at Kelder's Farm.
 In order to qualify for the Guinness record, the gnome was recreated out of cement.
-For more, see these websites: 1, 2, and 3. [map]
+For more, see this website. [map]

 Mayfield, NY (now Amsterdam, NY)